mitexleo/fediroma/docs/docs/installation/optional/media_graphics_packages.md

 Please refer to documentation in `docs/installation` on how to install them on specific OS.

+!!! note
-Note: the packages are not required with the current default settings of Pleroma.
+    The packages are not required with the current default settings of Pleroma.

 ## `ImageMagick`